kalekdev/uni/semester-1/lineare-algebra/notes.typ

   bold(A = P^(-1) D P)
 $

-TODO: Diagonalising matrices, diagonal entries are the eigenvalues, columns are corresponding (maybe) eigenbasis (does this mean eigenvectors which are all 0 apart from the eigenvalue)?

 === Diagonalisation
 A matrix $bold(A)$ with $n$ linearly independent eigenvectors can be diagonalised by setting the eigenvectors ${bold(s_1), bold(s_2), ..., bold(s_n)}$ as columns of a matrix $bold(S)$:
 $